dually8/BarcodeScanner/README.md

 ## Adaptation by CJ Coffey -- [Github](http://github.com/dually8)
 ================================

+### DEPRECATED - PLEASE USE THE ORIGINAL LOCATED [HERE](https://github.com/phonegap/phonegap-plugin-barcodescanner)

+This project was initially made to bridge the gap between the phonegap plugin not being able to scan certain data matrix codes.
+Recently, the original repo has fixed this error, so I recommend just going there since I'm unable to keep up with a lot of my open source projects nowadays.
+Thank you for your support and understanding.

 Original repo can be found [here](https://github.com/phonegap/phonegap-plugin-barcodescanner)

 Example Cordova app can be found [here](https://github.com/dually8/BarcodeScannerExample)